The name Astwoode is of Anglo-Saxon

 Early Notables of the Astwoode family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Astwoode Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Astwoode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Astwoode family to the New World and Oceana